nahid/talk/README.md

 #### sendMessage

-You can send message via conversation id by using this method.
-If successfully send message it return `Message` model objects otherwise `false`
+You can send messages via conversation id by using this method.
+If the message is successfully sent, it will return objects of Message model otherwise, it will return `false`

 **Syntax**